-All the objects found from the diggings reveal an image of a theater overcrowded with noisy and vociferous people busy in all types of activities, including eating, heating up their meals or even cooking from the scratch, as the rudimentary stoves found on the bleachers show.
+All the objects found from the diggings reveal an image of a theater overcrowded with noisy and vociferous people busy in all types of activities, including eating, heating up their meals, or even cooking from the scratch, as the rudimentary stoves found on the bleachers show.

 All around there were fountains where people could get free water.
-Alcohol was also consumed, but with moderation.
+Alcohol was also consumed but in moderation.
 In fact, at the entrance spectators were given a token equal to a single glass of wine to avoid troublesome drunks.

 It would suffice to say that inside the Colosseum even representations of naval battles (naumachia in Latin) took place.
 Not many, but those few happenings were certainly spectacular, according to the witnesses who left written impressions about it.
 Not sure how they managed to organize these battles, but sources report that the Colosseum was filled with water and proper boats were brought in.
-All this, before underground cells and cages were dug.
+All this was before underground cells and cages were dug.

 The Colosseum was also the place for death sentences

-Among historical Colosseum facts, we can’t forget that part from shows and fights, it was also the place for capital punishments.
-And apparently they were performed so brutally and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide before the execution.
+Among historical Colosseum facts, we can’t forget that part from shows and fights, it was also the place for capital punishment.
+And apparently, they were performed so brutally and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide before the execution.

 Visiting the Roman Colosseum: Know Before You Go

-1. The Colosseum ticket is valid for two days
+The Colosseum ticket is valid for two days

-From the moment you purchase your Colosseum ticket, it’s valid for 24 hours and gives you also entrance to the Roman Forum and the Palatine Hill.
+From the moment you purchase your Colosseum ticket, it’s valid for 24 hours and gives you also entrance to the Roman Forum and Palatine Hill.
 The ticket costs 16€ (+2€ if you book online).
 If you want to access also the arena and the underground, the ticket costs 22€ and a guide is included.

 Get there by metro

 The easiest way to reach the Colosseum is definitely by metro.
 The station Colosseo along metro line B is right in front of the main entrance.
-Even if you are staying close to a station of metro A, this is still the easiest option.
+Even if you are staying close to a station metro A, this is still the easiest option.
 You just need to change to metro B in Termini and do a couple of stops.

 While by visiting early morning you have some chances to find a smaller queue, this is not always the case.
 Especially in high seasons like Christmas or summer, unless you start queueing at 5 am, you will likely find the line.
 Booking online is the best way to be sure you are skipping the queue.

-4. Don’t bring large backpacks
+Don’t bring large backpacks